Valdosta Workers’ Compensation Attorneys

 Another example would be where an employee is utilizing a tool or device or piece of machinery that fails to work as it should (i.e. it is a defective device) and the employee gets injured as a result of that failure.
 The employee would be able to bring a claim against the manufacturer and potentially others responsible for that machine or device.

 These are not the only two scenarios where an employee is not limited to a workers’ compensation claim only, but they are by far the most common.
-By thoroughly investigating your workplace accident, the lawyers at the Studstill Firm, LLP can determine who is responsible, and help you obtain full compensation for your personal injuries or even the wrongful death of a loved one.
+By thoroughly investigating your workplace accident, the Valdosta workers' compensation attorneys at the Studstill Firm, LLP can determine who is responsible, and help you obtain full compensation for your personal injuries or even the wrongful death of a loved one.

 Representing Injured Workers in Comp Claims